LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 #### Text

-User can define a Text type to send some textual response.
-For adding this type dialog node will need to selected that will hold text response.
+Users can define a Text type to send some textual response.
+For adding this type dialog node will need to select that will hold text response.
 Click on the "Add response type" and select "Text" option as shown in Figure 2.7

 <img class="fancyimage" style="width:850px" src="img/watsonassistant/Text-Select-Response.png">